Christopher M. Clarke, Ph.D.

 there presently.

-Richard McCulty received the rank of sixth degree black belt in karate in February
+Richard McCulty received the rank of seventh degree black belt in karate in July

 certified by the SKKAA as a Head Instructor and is a member of its Board of Advisors.